PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 19:47:27
+Last updated: 2024-04-02 19:48:01
-Random Quote: Ability will never catch up with the demand for it. - Confucius
+Random Quote: Gratitude is not only the greatest of virtues, but the parent of all the others. - Cicero